dumux/dumux/examples/1ptracer/README.md

 struct SpatialParams<TypeTag, TTag::IncompressibleTest>
 {
 ```
-We define convenient shortcuts to the properties FVGridGeometry and Scalar:
+We define convenient shortcuts to the properties `FVGridGeometry` and `Scalar`:
 ```cpp
     using FVGridGeometry = GetPropType<TypeTag, Properties::FVGridGeometry>;
     using Scalar = GetPropType<TypeTag, Properties::Scalar>;
 ```
-Finally we set the spatial parameters:
+Finally, we set the spatial parameters:
 ```cpp
     using type = OnePTestSpatialParams<FVGridGeometry, Scalar>;
 };